-Amidst Riots and Chaos, Tristan Saved 4 Lives Through Organ Donation
+Amidst Chaos, Tristan Saved 4 Lives Through Organ Donation

 Tristan had the rare opportunity to become an organ donor.
 Only a small percentage of people will get the chance due to medical criteria at the time of death.